Bobby-Mack1/Bobby-Mack1.github.io/_posts/2024-11-22-Classification-Predictions.md

 An example of this could be a rare disease.
 A model with a 98% Classification Accuracy on might appear like a fantastic result, but if our data contained 98% of patients *without* the disease, and 2% *with* the disease - then a 98% Classification Accuracy could be obtained simply by predicting that *no one* has the disease - which wouldn't be a great model in the real world.
 Luckily, there are other metrics which can help us!

-In this example of the rare disease, we could define Classification Accuracy as *of all predicted patients, what proportion did we correctly classify as either having the disease, or not having the disease*
+In this example of the rare disease, we could define Classification Accuracy as *of all predicted patients, what proportion did we correctly classify as either having the disease, or not having the disease*.

 <br>
 **Precision & Recall**

-Precision is a metric that tells us *of all observations that were predicted as positive, how many actually were positive*
+Precision is a metric that tells us *of all observations that were predicted as positive, how many actually were positive*.

-Keeping with the rare disease example, Precision would tell us *of all patients we predicted to have the disease, how many actually did*
+Keeping with the rare disease example, Precision would tell us *of all patients we predicted to have the disease, how many actually did*.

-Recall is a metric that tells us *of all positive observations, how many did we predict as positive*
+Recall is a metric that tells us *of all positive observations, how many did we predict as positive*.

 Again, referring to the rare disease example, Recall would tell us *of all patients who actually had the disease, how many did we correctly predict*